 By Conchuir Mac Siacais

 In searching for answers to such questions, we are forced to consider uncomfortable truths.
 For instance, in over 30 years of armed bloody conflict in the north of Ireland, between 1969 and 1997, it is estimated that around 3,600 people lost their lives.
 The Good Friday Agreement was endorsed by the major nationalist and unionist parties in 1998, and in the following 17 years of that peace process, statistics reveal that 4,177 people lost their lives due to suicide.
 Statistics from almost a year ago.
-Though we cannot deny the impact that conflict has had on communities, the reality begs the questions; Is the legacy of conflict in the north of Ireland the sole cause of the shocking reality?
-Or, is there something deeper, that has adopted the smiling guise of politicians and ‘leaders’, also at work?
+In mental health terms, we cannot deny the impact that conflict has had on communities, but the reality begs the question; Is the legacy of conflict in the north of Ireland the sole cause of this shocking reality or is there something else at work?

-Anyway you slice it, there is no doubting that we live in strange times, and in a strange world.
+Any way you slice it, there is no doubting that we live in strange times, and in a strange world.
 We need only cast our lonely eyes on such spectacles as Donald Trump, Brexit, and the refugee crisis, to understand that the world we inhabit is plagued by extraordinary, unpredictable, and increasingly chaotic events.
-For the last 40 years or so, it appears that politicians have had an exceptionally difficult time exercising control, and the results are to be seen everywhere, from the skies of New York, to the beaches of Calais.
+For the last 40 years or so, it appears that politicians and leaders have had an exceptionally difficult time exercising control and fostering stability, and the results are to be seen everywhere, from the skies of New York, to the beaches of Calais.

 In opening the Pandora’s box, that is ‘HyperNormalisation’, one uncovers the strangest realities, existing in the real world, and, almost always, hiding in plain sight.
 Go see for yourself!
 One such story that catches the eye, however, begins around the turn of the millennium, when Vladislav Surkov, a wealthy Russian businessman, joined the presidential administration of Russia.
 Working closely with the businessman, the ex-KGB agent, and global hard-man, Vladimir Putin, has since, been able to maintain both domestic power, and by extension, global power, simply by allowing his administration to appear politically uncharacteristic, and unpredictable.